Optimal stopping and divestment timing under scenario ambiguity and learning: Introduction

 Produced with integrated assessment models, transition scenarios are disseminated by globally recognized entities, including the IEA (International Energy Agency), IPCC (Intergovernmental Panel on Climate Change), NGFS (Network for Greening the Financial System), and IIASA (International Institute for Applied System Analysis).
 Companies and financial institutions use these scenarios for evaluating the impact of climate change and energy transition on their portfolios and assets \citep{acharya2023climate}.
 These stress testing exercises are often carried out by taking a known scenario, and assuming that the bank or company balance sheet remains static throughout the time span of the scenario.
 However, the time horizon of transition scenarios is usually very long, making the static balance sheet assumption questionable: financial institutions will readjust their portfolios, and companies will make investment or divestment decisions to adapt to the future evolution of the economy and climate.
 When making these decisions, the economic agents do not know the true scenario, and even the probabilities of realisation of various possible scenarios are ambiguous.
 Therefore, management of long-term climate related risks and evaluation of transition-sensitive assets must take into account the uncertainty of future transition scenarios.

-The main goal of this paper is to understand the impact of scenario uncertainty and scenario ambiguity on investment and divestment decisions of economic agents facing transition-related risks.
-We distinguish the setting of scenario uncertainty, when several future scenarios are possible, and their probabilities are known to the agent, from that of scenario ambiguity, when several future scenarios are possible, but the probabilities of their realization are ambiguous.
+The main goal of this paper is to understand the impact of scenario uncertainty and model ambiguity on investment and divestment decisions of economic agents facing transition-related risks.
+We distinguish the setting of scenario uncertainty, when several future scenarios are possible, and their probabilities are known to the agent, from that of model ambiguity on the set of scenarios, when several future scenarios are possible, but the probabilities of their realization are ambiguous.

-Assume that \violet{the variable which characterizes the realized scenario takes values in a compact metric set $\mathcal{S}$, such that scenario $\theta\in \mathcal S$ corresponds to a probability measure $\mathbb P^\theta$ {on the space of trajectories of the processes observed by the agent}.} A scenario therefore corresponds to a probabilistic model, and scenario ambiguity in our setting corresponds to ambiguity over a set of alternative models which describe future evolution of a set of economic variables.
-In this paper, we shall use the words ``model" and ``scenario" interchangeably to make the connection with the model ambiguity literature.
+Assume that \violet{the variable which characterizes the realized scenario takes values in a compact metric set $\mathcal{S}$, such that scenario $\theta\in \mathcal S$ corresponds to a probability measure $\mathbb P^\theta$ {on the space of trajectories of the processes observed by the agent}.} A scenario therefore corresponds to a probabilistic model, and model ambiguity in our setting corresponds to ambiguity over a set of alternative models which describe future evolution of a set of economic variables.

 An economic agent aims to optimally choose a stopping time $\tau$, which may correspond, for example, to the sale or the closure of a polluting asset, or to the investment into a green project.
-Let $Y_\tau$ be the pay-off of the agent at the stopping time.
+Let $Y_\tau$ be the payoff of the agent at the stopping time.
 If the probability distribution over the set of future scenarios is known and denoted by $\mathcal P$, the problem of the agent writes as follows:

 Here, $\mathcal T$ is the set of admissible stopping times.
 Since the true scenario is not known by the agent, the stopping time may not depend on the scenario.
 However, the stopping decision may depend on a signal (e.g., observed carbon emissions), which may progressively reveal incomplete scenario information through a learning process.